CTechDigitalpt/sneaky-snake-game/README.md

 - **Pause Functionality**: Pause and resume gameplay anytime.
 - **Dark Mode**: Toggle between light and dark themes for a personalized experience.
 - **Responsive Design**: Play the game on various devices with a responsive layout.
+-
+## Possible Future Features

+- **Time lapse between levels**: Setting records is one thing but breaking your own record is another.
+This feature may be worthwhile pursuing to add a bit more excitemnt.
+- **Server-side or local Database Score Capture**: Might be nice to have a peristant database to keep scores over time as currently it uses web browser cache for Score memory.
+- **Add User Defined Styling to Webpage**: Might be nice to add some on-screen settings to customize webpage styling layout.

 ## How to Play

 1. Use the arrow keys to control the snake's direction.